GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Discussion

-Even with the millisecond-scale compilation latency of GreenPeas, simulating large-scale adaptive circuits remains a formidable challenge.
-This is particularly evident in the low-noise regime where physical error rates are $\le 0.1\%$.
-Here, achieving acceptable error bars typically requires millions to billions of Monte Carlo trials.
-Beyond decoding hypergraph compilation, two additional challenges motivate future research: the computational overhead of error sampling and the latency of decoder initialisation.
+Low-latency decoding hypergraph compilation removes one bottleneck, but large-scale adaptive circuit simulations remain costly, especially at physical error rates $\le 0.1\%$, where tight error bars can demand $10^6$--$10^9$ Monte Carlo trials.
+Two further challenges stand out: the cost of error sampling and the latency of decoder initialisation.

-\subsubsection{Error Sampling}
+\subsubsection{Error sampling}

-Since adaptive circuits must branch based on mid-circuit measurements, simulations must use Stim's tableau simulator, which is orders of magnitude slower than its frame simulator.
-This bottleneck is especially acute for circuits with a high branching factor, such as those studied in~\secref{sec:case-study}.
-As such, the large-scale exploration of these circuits will likely require new simulation techniques that treat measurement-driven branching as a first-class primitive rather than a high-overhead exception.
+Because adaptive circuits branch on mid-circuit measurements, simulations must use Stim's tableau simulator, which is orders of magnitude slower than its frame simulator.
+This bottleneck is especially acute for high-branching-factor circuits such as those in~\secref{sec:case-study}.
+Large-scale exploration of these circuits will likely need simulation methods that treat measurement-driven branching as a first-class primitive rather than a high-overhead exception.

-\subsubsection{Decoder Initialisation}
+\subsubsection{Decoder initialisation}

-Even with low-latency decoding hypergraph compilation, many decoders rely on intensive initialisation routines that delay decoding.
-Spatio-temporal accelerators, such as the Local Clustering Decoder \cite{ziad_local_2025}, offer runtime reconfiguration features that are particularly useful for adaptive workflows.
-However, these architectures are typically specialised for simple algorithms and graph models, limiting their general applicability.
-We therefore expect the broader development of low-overhead decoder initialisation techniques to be an interesting area for future research.
+Even with fast hypergraph compilation, many decoders still pay a large initialisation cost before they can decode.
+Some decoding accelerators, such as the Local Clustering Decoder~\cite{ziad_local_2025}, support runtime reconfiguration and are thus attractive for adaptive workflows, but they are typically specialised to restricted algorithms and graph models.
+Developing low-overhead decoder initialisation---or amortising it across adaptive branches---remains an important open problem.

-\subsection{Towards Microsecond Timescales}
+\subsection{Towards microsecond timescales}

-GreenPeas is optimised for hardware modalities with milli\-second-scale cycle times, such as neutral atom and trapped ion systems.
-These architectures natively support the long-range connectivity essential for high-rate quantum low-density parity-check (qLDPC) codes, offering a compelling path toward utility-scale quantum computing \cite{webster_pinnacle_2026,cain_shors_2026,babbush_securing_2026,mundada_heterogeneous_2026}.
-However, superconducting and photonic qubits remain attractive for their microsecond-scale execution.
-Therefore, we briefly examine how our toolchain might be extended to support these faster modalities.
+GreenPeas targets platforms with millisecond-scale cycle times, such as neutral-atom and trapped-ion systems.
+These architectures natively support the long-range connectivity used by high-rate qLDPC codes and are a leading route to utility-scale quantum computing~\cite{webster_pinnacle_2026,cain_shors_2026,babbush_securing_2026,mundada_heterogeneous_2026}.
+Solid-state platforms such as superconducting qubits, by contrast, are attractive for their microsecond-scale cycles, so we briefly discuss how our approach might extend to that regime.